NUR 500: ETHICS IN NURSING

 Co-requisite: NUR 621

-NUR 626: FIELD STUDY IN ADULT HEALTH AND ILLNESS II (S)
+NUR 626: FIELD STUDY IN ADULT GERONTOLOGY HEALTH AND ILLNESS II

 A continuation of NUR 625 in which graduate students explore the needs and responses of diverse healthy and ill adults during preceptored clinical practica and seminars.
 The course views theory and research as foundations of nursing practice.
 Advanced nursing practice is examined within the context of health promotion, maintenance, and restoration services.
 Students investigate the characteristics and functions of the clinical nurse specialist role in relation to clinical problems.
 Practica are structured according to the needs of graduate students.
 The seminars provide a forum for discussion of various roles and clinical issues of advanced nursing practice in clinical nurse specialist roles in diverse settings.
 The practica and seminars enable students to expand knowledge, skills, and attitudes relevant to culturally competent advanced nursing practice for diverse clients.
-The National Association of Clinical Nurse Specialists (NACNS) practice and education standards are integrated.
+The practice and education standards of the National Association of Clinical Nurse Specialists (NACNS) are integrated.
 This course requires 250 hours of clinical practicum.

 Prerequisite: NUR 625